r-kan/Quant-in-R/README.md

     evaluate_stock_pair_relative('2330', '2357')
 ```

-Don't forget to try above to see how the outcome will be. :)
+Don't forget to try above yourself to see how the outcome will be. :)

-Note: 'DEBUG=1' to show more message during computation
+Note: have 'DEBUG=1' to show more message during computation

 # Visualize the data